 In the Department of Electrical and Computer Engineering, we work to cultivate contacts between our students and industry, with the goal of placing our graduates into challenging and fulfilling positions where they can utilize their excellent academic background to further today’s as well as tomorrow’s business objectives.

 Keep an eye on our job board below for new opportunities.
 Also be sure to visit the Johns Hopkins Career Center for more guidance in navigating through the maze of internships, interviewing, and employment.
+You can also check job listings in the academic realm at Academic Keys, and sign up for its E-Fliers with new openings.

 If you are a passionate, innovative and an out-of-the-box thinker that enjoys challenging projects, Xilinx is the right place for you.
 Our global team is growing and we are looking for bold, collaborative, and creative people to help deliver groundbreaking technologies that enable our customers to differentiate.
 Come do your best work and live your best life through collaboration, wellness and giving back to your community as a member of the ONEXILINX team.
 Responsibilities: